saadatqadri/vagrant-ansible-django/README.md

 ./django.sh
 ```

-Inside the VM start the Django server which will now be available via http://localhost:8000
+Inside the VM start the Django server which will now be available via http://localhost:8000 or 8080 via NGINX

 ```
 manage.py runserver 0.0.0.0:8000
 ```